kevin-wyx/runway/README.md

 Requires a lvm volume group named "swift-runway-vg01", LXD version 2.14 or higher and assumes it's running on an Ubuntu 16.04 host.

-Start with `start.sh`.
+Start with `start.py`.
 Clean everything up with `delete_all_runway_containers.py`.
 Because of the lvm commands, these need to be run as root.